Tips to Deal with a Cancer Diagnosis (Plus My Experience)

 10. Don’t give up hope

 I was fortunate that my cancerous tumor was found relatively early.
-Even though the experience was hugely traumatic and disruptive and frightening, after almost 8 years of living as a cancer survivor, I have found healing and hope for my life after cancer.
+Even though the experience was hugely traumatic and disruptive and frightening, after 10 years of living as a cancer survivor, I have found healing and hope for my life after cancer.

 I’m hugely grateful to be past what was the hardest obstacle I’ve ever had to face, and even more committed to a healthy lifestyle than ever.
 It’s not about living in fear or regret, but moving forward with intention, gratitude, and reverence for each amazing day we get to be alive.